pauliver/CSharp-Image-Action/README.md

 *and now how you use it in your own repo*

+**OutDated as of 2/22/20 - shouldn't be hard to make work, new instructions coming soon**

 [This folder](https://github.com/pauliver/CSharp-Image-Action/tree/master/SampleWebsite) has a complete copy of everything you need to use this elsewhere

 --------